mvhaen/mvhaen.github.io/_posts/2025-10-24-shaping-roadmap-items.md

 - Push + email + in-app?
 - A full notification history?

-Soon, you're collecting feedback about what is missing from the feature — **optimizing the solution, not the result**.
+Soon, you're collecting feedback about what is missing from the feature—**optimizing the solution, not the result**.
 It becomes a self-fulfilling prophecy: you asked for a notification center, and you will definitely build a notification center.

 When you put the outcome on the roadmap, the team focuses on helping users act in time.
 The conversations shift: